World CX Summit 2024: Steering The Future Of Customer Experience Forward

-(MENAFN- ACN NewsWire) World CX Summit 2024: Steering the future of customer experience forward

-MUMBAI, INDIA, May 16, 2024 - (ACN Newswire) - The 11th global edition of the World CX Summit & Awards, organised by Trescon, returns to India on 22nd May 2024 at the Leela, in Mumbai.
+(MENAFN- Zex PR Wire) Mumbai, India, 16th May 2024, ZEX PR WIRE , The 11th global edition of the World CX Summit & Awards, organized by Trescon, returns to India on 22nd May 2024 at the Leela, in Mumbai.
 With more than 350 CX leaders, top technology mavens, and innovators confirmed, the event serves as a crucial terminal in India's digitization roadmap.
 This summit facilitates a robust exchange of ideas and sets the stage for strategic collaborations that will define the future of CX innovations in India and around the world.

 Having brought together more than 15,000 CX thought leaders, innovators, specialists, and key stakeholders across 10 editions, the World CX Summit has solidified its position as a leading knowledge-sharing platform.
 At the event, attendees engage in insightful sessions, captivating keynotes, and successful use cases to refine their CX strategies and deliver memorable customer experiences.